 Kishida protected Japan without making mistakes and implemented foreign and security policies that are the foundation of its peace, security, and prosperity.

-Prime Minister Fumio Kishida announces that he will not run for reelection as president of the Liberal-Democratic Party on the morning of August 14. (© Sankei by Ataru Haruna)
+Prime Minister Fumio Kishida announces his decision not to run in the next presidential election at a press conference on the morning of August 14 at the Prime Minister's Office. (© Sankei by Ataru Haruna)

 Prime Minister Fumio Kishida has announced that he will not be a candidate in the September election for ruling Liberal-Democratic Party (LDP) president.
 Since the majority party president is usually elected as the prime minister, his service as the head of government will also end.
 Kishida launched his Cabinet in October 2021 and will have served in office for about three years.